fabioz/Pydev/plugins/com.python.pydev.docs/new_homepage/manual_101_interpreter.rst

 	in a way that for some reason when getting the variables of one interpreter, it gathers the info from another interpreter (thus mixing the interpreter and the actual libraries).

+	Usually running (from the command prompt) the file that gives that info for Pydev can help you discovering the problem in your configuration (interpreterInfo.py):

+		That file is usually located at: eclipse\plugins\org.python.pydev_$version$\PySrc\interpreterInfo.py, but it can be at other location depending on how you installed it )

+		python.exe interpreterInfo.py

+		java.exe -cp c:\path\to\jython.jar org.python.util.jython interpreterInfo.py

+		ipy.exe interpreterInfo.py

-	If you're unable to find out what's going on, please ask in the users forum.
+	If you're unable to find out what's going on, please ask in the users forum (giving the output obtained from executing interpreterInfo.py in your machine).

 What if I add something new in my System PYTHONPATH after configuring it?